TomisinJ/tomisinj/README.md

 - Follow Test Driven Development principles to write programs
 - Adapt to learning new languages frequently

-**Before joining Makers Academy, I used online programming courses to support my self taught learning (May 20 - May 21)**
+**Before joining Makers Academy, I used online programming courses to support my self-led learning (May 20 - May 21)**

 - Python for Everybody - University of Michigan
 - Introduction to Web Development - Code First:Girls